 Traffic violations can often lead to serious consequences, such as fines, restricted or suspended licenses, or even jail time.

-However, these penalties can change when a juvenile (a person under age 18) violates traffic laws.
+However, these penalties can change when a juvenile (a person under age 18) breaks the law.

 In this article, we’ll go over these specific restrictions and how they differ for juvenile offenders.